-In August 2017, a subsidiary of EchoStar entered into a contract for the design and construction of the EchoStar XXIV satellite, a new, nextgeneration, high throughput geostationary satellite.
+In August 2017, a subsidiary of EchoStar entered into a contract for the design and construction of the EchoStar XXIV satellite, a new, next-generation, high throughput geostationary satellite.
 The EchoStar XXIV satellite is primarily intended to provide additional capacity for our HughesNet satellite internet service ("HughesNet service") in North, Central and South America as well as enterprise broadband services.
 In the first quarter of 2020, Space Systems/Loral, LLC ("SS/L"), the manufacturer of our EchoStar XXIV satellite, invoked the "force majeure" clause of our contract and notified us of a possible delay in completion of the satellite due to "shelter-in-place" orders affecting personnel at SS/L and its subcontractors, and other potential impacts of the COVID-19 pandemic.
+Since that time, we have continued to work with SS/L to monitor the impact of COVID-19 on the anticipated delivery schedule for our EchoStar XXIV satellite.
 We currently expect the EchoStar XXIV satellite to be launched no earlier than the second half of 2021.
 This or other delays or impediments to SS/L's meeting its obligations as a result of the COVID-19 pandemic and various economic and other consequences or otherwise could have a material adverse impact on our business operations, future revenues, financial position and prospects, the completion of manufacture of the EchoStar XXIV satellite and our planned expansion of satellite broadband services throughout North, South and Central America.
 Capital expenditures associated with the construction and launch of the EchoStar XXIV satellite are included in EchoStar's Corporate and Other in its segment reporting.